-Car seat covers come in many lovely and adorable patterns, like Milk Snob’s Disney car seat covers.
+Car seat covers come in many lovely and adorable patterns, like Milk Snob’s Star Wars seat covers and Disney car seat covers.
 Treat these covers as delicate items that must be hand-washed.
 Use gentle, baby-safe soap or detergent with cold or warm (never hot!) water according to the tag or instructions.
 To maintain the cover’s stretchy versatility, lay it flat to dry.

 Spot clean the straps and harness with mild soap and water.
 However, when you wash an infant car seat, never put the straps and harness in a washing machine or dryer.
 Doing this can damage the straps and harness’s strength and make them unsafe in a crash.